ShuttleworthFoundation/shuttleworth-foundation-shades-of-green/book/text/50-07-appendix-scale-sustainably.md

 ## **vi** Thou shalt scale sustainably

-Crowdsourced in Vancouver, Canada, from the assembled Shuttleworth fellows, alumni and staff of 2017, and transcribed (with bad jokes) by Gavin Weale.
+Crowdsourced in Vancouver, Canada, from the assembled Shuttleworth fellows, alumni and staff of 2017, and transcribed (with bad jokes) by Gavin&nbsp;Weale.

 ### The Ten Commandments of Scaling